 Critical thinking skills are a logical and reflective thinking process in evaluating data to make evidence-based decisions.
-According to Ennis (2011), critical thinking includes problem identification, collection of relevant information, and in-depth analysis and reasoning before drawing conclusions.
-In learning to build space, critical thinking skills are needed so that students can analyze the characteristics of various geometric shapes, evaluate their properties, and connect them to more complex mathematical concepts.
-Thus, students not only understand shapes visually, but are also able to develop a broader conceptual understanding through a systematic and evidence-based thinking process.
+According to Ennis, critical thinking includes problem identification, collection of relevant information, and in-depth analysis and reasoning before drawing conclusions.
+Critical thinking skills are needed to learn to build space so that students can analyze the characteristics of various geometric shapes, evaluate their properties, and connect them to more complex mathematical concepts [15].
+Thus, students not only understand shapes visually but are also able to develop a broader conceptual understanding through a systematic and evidence-based thinking process.
 Interest in learning is a person's tendency to engage in learning activities.
-According to Sardiman (2012), interest in learning arises from students' needs and desires for a subject.
+Interest in learning arises from students' needs and desires for a subject.
 High learning interest allows students to actively participate in the learning process.
-The Advantages of Using AR in Learning based on Educational Theory shows that Augmented Reality (AR) technology can provide a more interactive and immersive learning experience for students.
-One of the main advantages of AR is interactive visualization, which allows students to see and manipulate objects in real-time, making it easier for them to understand abstract concepts.
-In addition, AR also contributes to the reinforcement of concept understanding, as interactive 3D visualizations help students connect theory with practice more concretely.
-Increased interest in learning is another important aspect, where the use of AR makes the learning process more interesting and motivates students to be more engaged.
-In addition, AR also encourages increased critical thinking, as students are invited to think logically, analyze, and evaluate the objects or concepts they observe through this technology.
-With these advantages, the use of AR in learning not only improves students' understanding but also helps them develop higher-order thinking skills that are essential in education.
+The advantages of using AR in learning based on educational theory show that Augmented Reality (AR) technology can provide students with a more interactive and immersive learning experience [16].
+One of the main advantages of AR is interactive visualization [17], which allows students to see and manipulate objects in real-time, making it easier for them to understand abstract concepts.
+In addition, AR also contributes to the reinforcement of concept understanding [18], as interactive 3D visualizations help students connect theory with practice more concretely [19].
+Increased interest in learning is another important aspect, where the use of AR makes the learning process more interesting and motivates students to be more engaged [20].
+In addition, AR also encourages increased critical thinking, as students are invited to think logically, analyze, and evaluate the objects or concepts they observe through this technology [21].
+With these advantages, using AR in learning improves students' understanding and helps them develop higher-order thinking skills that are essential in education.
 Some previous studies support the benefits of using AR in learning.
-Research by Suherman et al. (2022) showed that students who learned using AR applications in geometry material experienced a significant increase in critical thinking.
-Similar research by Wijaya et al. (2023) also found that students who learned with AR media showed higher interest in learning than students who learned with conventional methods.
+Research by Wu et al. showed that students who learned using AR applications in geometry material experienced a significant increase in critical thinking [22].
+Similar research by Cai et al. also found that students who learned with AR media showed higher interest in learning than students who learned with conventional methods [23].